 Headphones also make it easier for you to hear and focus on the interviewer without distraction from the outside world.
 Newer headphones generally have built-in noise cancellation, making it even easier to focus.

 20. Check the time zone

-If you are looking for a remote job, your would-be employer might forget about the time difference between where they are and where you are.
-Double-check the time zone of the meeting to ensure that you aren't late or early.
+If you're looking for a remote job, your potential employer might forget about the time difference between where you are and where they are.
+Double-check the time zone of the meeting to ensure you aren't late, early, or missing it altogether.

 21. Get in the mood to talk

 People can tell when you're tired or unexcited about an interview, which might be because you've been sitting at home for too long.

 Energy and enthusiasm are even more critical when you're communicating over video, do your best to bring out as much passion as you can.

 If your laptop or desktop is relatively new, you can probably skip this step.
 If your video is coarse, it's worth investing in an external webcam.
 The quality of your video has a significant impact on how you come across, even if the interviewer isn't aware of it.